redmond2742/SmallOrganizationWebsite/_site/README.md

 - Modify/add events to the \_events folder

 You can make any additional changes to the template code if desired for your specific website.
-For major changes to the code that can improve the template feel free to submit a pull request.
+For major changes to the code that can improve the template feel free to submit a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 ![github login gif](assets/demo/02.Edits.gif)

 ### 3. Clone repository to your local computer for additional editing and personalization
-Instead of editing the entire site on github, you can clone the repository to your local computer.
+Instead of editing the entire site on github, you can clone the repository to your local computer after [setting up github](https://kbroman.org/github_tutorial/pages/first_time.html).
 From the terminal in the folder you would like to work in, type:
 ```
 $ git clone https://github.com/swerty24/SmallOrganizationWebsite.git
 ```